-Overall, Perfect Privacy can’t access popular sites like Netflix, but it has P2P servers in 20+ countries and comes with port forwarding and SOCKS5 proxies.
+Overall, Perfect Privacy isn’t good for streaming but has decent P2P support.
+It can’t access most top streaming sites, but it has P2P servers in 20+ countries and comes with port forwarding and SOCKS5 support.

 Perfect Privacy Plans & Pricing

 Perfect Privacy has paid monthly and yearly plans.
-It allows unlimited connections (most VPNs only allow 5–7 simultaneous connections) — that said, IPVanish also has unlimited connections and is an overall better product.
+It allows unlimited connections (most VPNs only allow 5–10 simultaneous connections) — that said, Private Internet Access also has unlimited connections and is an overall better product.

-Perfect Privacy accepts credit/debit cards, PayPal, cryptocurrencies, and multiple other payment options processed by Paymentwall and Stripe.
+Perfect Privacy accepts several payment methods, including credit/debit cards, PayPal, cryptocurrencies, and multiple other payment options processed by Paymentwall and Stripe.
 But I don’t like that it only comes with a measly 7-day money-back guarantee — most top providers have a 30-day money-back guarantee.